Control car: Converted locomotives

 Six NPCUs rebuilt for Cascades service in the Pacific Northwest do not have the roll-up side doors, because the Talgo VI sets on which they operated had a baggage car as part of the trainset, though #90230, #90250, and #90251 were later fitted with these doors. #90250 was originally painted in the Cascades scheme, but was later repainted into Phase V livery.
 These units have since operated with standard Amtrak cars (Horizon and Amfleet) since the Talgo VI's retirement in 2020.

 Four NPCUs, #90213, #90214, #90220 and #90224 are exclusively used on the Downeaster.
 These units have Downeaster logos applied to the front and the sides of the units.

 Three NPCUs are designated for use on Amtrak California services.
 They are painted in a paint scheme similar to the old with blue-and-teal striped livery used by Caltrain between 1985 and 1997.

 In 2011, Amtrak F40PH 406 was converted to an NPCU to enable push-pull operation of Amtrak's 40th-anniversary exhibit train; in addition a HEP generator was installed to supply auxiliary electricity.
 Unlike other NPCUs, the 406 resembles an operational F40PH externally and initially retained its original number.
 In 2024, it was renumbered to 90406 to avoid duplicate numbering with the ALC-42s.

 In 2017, NCDOT started a Cab Control Unit (CCU) program using ex-GO F59PHs.
 Five CCUs have been ordered, numbered 101-105.
 These are used on the Piedmont.

 In 2023, Amtrak began testing a former HHP-8 locomotive as a cab car with the aim of supplementing or replacing the existing ex-Metroliner cab cars until the Airo fleet arrives.
 As of July 2024, eight total conversions are planned.

 In 2024, Amtrak started converting their GE P42DC locomotives into Non-Powered Control Units, starting with Amtrak P42DC #184 (the original Phase IV heritage unit), which is now Amtrak P42C #9700.
+Unlike the F40PH NPCUs, the P42Cs retain most of their internal components for weight purposes.